 1. Support services and products for the burgeoning natural gas industry

 Over the past decade, significant deposits of offshore natural gas have been found in northern Mozambique, close to the border with Tanzania.
-Major energy companies such Total, Eni and ExxonMobil are currently involved in projects to extract the gas and convert it to a liquid form (liquefied natural gas or LNG), which makes for easier storage and transportation.
+Major energy companies such as Total, Eni and ExxonMobil are currently involved in projects to extract the gas and convert it to a liquid form (liquefied natural gas or LNG), which makes for easier storage and transportation.
 While it is still relatively early days for Mozambique’s gas sector, it is expected to be a major boost for the economy in the years to come.

 The natural gas industry could present opportunities to provide ancillary services and products (including food) to the energy companies and their contractors, according to Le Roux.
 An influx of people and commercial activity in underdeveloped areas typically also creates demand for accommodation and retail facilities.